MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_material_instances.md

 # Block Documentation - minecraft:material_instances

 `minecraft:material_instances` is a `JSON Object` component that specifies the material instances for a block.
-Maps face or material_instance names in a geometry file to an actual material instance.
-Material instance can either be a full material instance or a name to another already defined instance.
-Limited to 64 instances.
+Maps **face** or **material_instance** names in a geometry file to an actual material instance.
+You can assign a material instance object to any of these faces: 'up', 'down', 'north', 'south', 'east', 'west', or '*'.
+You can also give an instance the name of your choosing such as 'my_instance', and then assign it to a face by doing 'north':'my_instance'

 >[!IMPORTANT]
 > `minecraft:material_instances` requires the Holiday Creator Features experimental toggle to be set to `true` in order to function properly.